tfgg/yournextmep/_candidates/eu2014/conservative/philip-bradbourn.md

 person: philip-bradbourn
 region: west-midlands
 party: conservative
-title: West Midlands - Conservative Party - Philip Bradbourn
+title: Philip Bradbourn is running for MEP in West Midlands for the Conservative Party
 incumbent: true
 ---